DraugDev/CSGOPricesBot/README.md

 I will add other ways to type a name, like "AK-47 Fuel Injector fn" later.
 Or you can help me to do this. :)

+## Commands
+* /start - tell the bot you are there.
+* /status - bot returns you some informations about CSGO servers.
+Answer: Server status: normal.
+Online Servers: 214613.
+Online Players: 400262.
+Players Searching: 4201.

 ## How to install
 * First of all you need to install [@node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api).
 * Then clone this code